tobanw/blog-posts/2015-11-28-keyboard-shortcuts-web.md

 ### Blog post navigation

 Adding j/k navigation was a little more complicated.
-I wrote [a function](https://github.com/tobanw/tobanw.github.io/blob/master/assets/scripts/keyboard.js) `blogNav` which takes key and does the following:
+I wrote [a function](https://github.com/tobanw/tobanw.github.io/blob/master/assets/scripts/keyboard.js) `blogNav` which takes a key press and does the following:

 - gets a list of all the post links (using their unique class, `post-link`)
 - gets the currently focused element